-It takes about eighty years between the great depressions that started in the late 1920s to the other great depression of 2008.
-In between these two periods of time, there are tens of financial crisis that rock the world of banking and finance.
-Banking world as we are in today is a world that is Upside Down ravaged by what many see as the great financial crisis since the great depressions.
-This paper will look at the management of banks during period of crisis.
+It took about eighty years between the great depressions that started in the late 1920s to the other great recession of 2008.
+In between these two periods of time, there were tens of financial crisis that rocked the world of banking and finance.
+Banking world as we have today is a world that is Upside Down, ravaged by what many see as the great financial crisis since the great depression.
+This paper will look at management of banks during period of crisis.
 It will attempt a dissection of the sector by looking for what went wrong and where.
-It will provides possible solutions and give directions to follow.
+It will provide suggested solutions and give directions to follow.
 The paper is divided into six part, part one is Introductions, part two A brief history of banking, three innovation and management in the banking industry, four re examining the banking practices, five the near future: applying Drucker’s ideas in banking, and six provided the concluding part.

 A BRIEF HISTORY OF BANKING